QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 > 4. Remove (filter) events whose bandwidth is outside an acceptable range.

 > 5. Remove (filter) events having excessive acoustic activity in their sidebands.

+> 6. Remove (filter) events that are enclosed by another event.

   > [!NOTE]:
-    If you do not wish to include a post-processing step, delete or comment out the key word and all its component parameters using a `#` at the start of each relevant line in the config file.
+    If you do not wish to include a post-processing step, delete or comment out the key-word and all its component parameters using a `#` at the start of each relevant line in the config file.
     The only exception to this is to set boolean parameters to `false` where this option exists.
     Removing a post-processing filter means that all events are accepted for that step.